By Marcus O’Neill, MSc RD

-Marcus O’Neill is a Registered Dietician from Canada, currently residing in Maadi.
-He can be reached by email at email@example.com, or you can follow him via Twitter (@marcusoneillrd), or his website (www.dietitianabroad.com).
+Marcus O’Neill is a Registered Dietitian from Canada, currently residing in Maadi.
+He can be reached by email at firstname.lastname@example.org, or you can follow him via Twitter (@marcusoneillrd), or his website (www.dietitianabroad.com).